 Yesterday I drove to Racine – and got lost on the way, again – to spend the day with my in-laws.
 It’s a little strange visiting them without Stephanie, but there’s no part of my life that isn’t a little strange without Stephanie.

-The first time I met them was Thanksgiving Day in 1998, when Stephanie was just about packed and ready to move to San Francisco with me.
+The first time I met Stephanie’s parents was Thanksgiving Day in 1997, when she was just about packed and ready to move to San Francisco with me.
 I flew from California to Milwaukee International Airport, and Steph picked me up and drove me back to her parents’ house for a big turkey dinner and to meet the folks.
 Gulp.
 I was nervous as heck, of course.
 Meeting anyone makes me nervous, but meeting Stephanie’s parents just once before spiriting her away to the West Coast?
 Yeah, I was mega-nervous.

 Of course, there was nothing to be nervous about.
 They’re friendly, folksy, they instantly treated me like family, and all three of them – Stephanie and her parents – were obviously trying hard to make me comfortable.
 It took about twenty meals and ten years or so before I was actually comfortable around her parents, but I’ve appreciated their effort and genuine good spirits all along the way.